Wisconsin driver’s ed grant OPEN — apply NOW!

 Practice hours

-Step 3: Finish 50 supervised hours (with 10 at night)
+Step 3: Finish 50 supervised hours, including 10 at night

 • Have a parent or adult sponsor ready to certify the hours on the driver license application.